Hankyu: In popular culture

 A 2-car Hankyu train was featured in the 1988 Japanese animated war drama Grave of the Fireflies.

+Hankyu trains appear in the Japanese animated series The Melancholy of Haruhi Suzumiya.

+In the 1999 film, 10 Things I Hate About You, the character Bianca Stratford, played by Larisa Oleynik, is seen wearing a shirt reading “阪急 電車” translating to Hankyu Railway.
+This can be seen at 1:27:23 in the film.

 One 2008 book by the Japanese writer Hiro Arikawa, Hankyu Densha, occurs entirely on the Hankyu–Imazu line, in the north-west suburbs of Osaka, where various characters meet and interact in the trains and at the various stations of the line.
 It was made into a film in 2011, titled Hankyu Railway: A 15-Minute Miracle.

-The Hankyu 2000 is the locomotive of choice for the main character, Takumi Fujiwara, in Densha de D. A parody of Initial D where the main characters race with trains instead of cars.
+The Hankyu 2000 is the locomotive of choice for Takumi Fujiwara, the main character in Densha de D, a parody of Initial D where the main characters race with trains instead of cars.